Yuvraj-777/Recipe-Site/README.md

 ### 🧑‍💻Technologies Used
 - HTML5: For structuring the pages and content.
 - CSS3: For styling and ensuring the site is visually appealing.
-- GitHub Pages: Hosting the live version of the site.
+- CloudFlare Pages: Hosting the live version of the site.

 # 📜How to Contribute
 Feel free to contribute to the development of QkieHaus by submitting pull requests or opening issues.
 Any feedback is welcome!